Jump to Section

 Creating a statement of work has several additional benefits for project managers, including:

-You may also use a statement of work in conjunction with related documents such as a master services agreement (MSA) and/or request for proposal (RFP).
-A well-written statement of work outlines deliverables and tasks for a contractor or vendor, so it provides a good foundation for these kinds of documents.
+You may also use a statement of work in conjunction with related but separate documents such as a master services agreement (MSA) and/or request for proposal (RFP).
+A well-written statement of work outlines deliverables and tasks for a contractor or vendor, so it can provide a good foundation for these kinds of documents.
 That said, you should only write your SOW after you have agreed-upon guidelines and terms of the project.
 This will help prevent conflicts when negotiating a contract later on.

 Here is an article about MSAs and another article about RFPs